j-grosse/e-learning-app/README.md

 To deploy the app on render.com

 - choose "create Web Service"

-- add environment variables in "Environment"
+- add environment variables in "Environment" (but for VITE_SERVER_BASE_URL use the url where the app is deployed e.g. VITE_SERVER_BASE_URL=https://e-learn-68it.onrender.com)

 - add deployment settings:
   Branch: main
   Root Directory: server